draftysumo/Amethyst-Music/README.md

 # Harmony Music 2.0
 A multi-platform-pulling music streaming app built to be the best Spotify/YT Music alternative on Android.

-Disclaimer: This project is not affiliated with the original Harmony Music that it is inspired by (https://github.com/anandnet/Harmony-Music)
+Disclaimer: This project is not affiliated with the original Harmony Music that it is inspired by (https://github.com/anandnet/Harmony-Music), this is also not a Fork but an entirely new project built using the same tools as the original.

 # Features
 * Stream music from **YouTube / YouTube Music**, with **Spotify** and **SoundCloud** fallback *(Spotify Premium required)*